yiping-allison/yiping-allison/README.md

 Hello!
 I'm Yiping, but I usually go by Allison.

+I am passionate about data and software engineering methods! :chart_with_upwards_trend:

-I am an engineering professional working at _Charles Schwab_ with a background in economic analysis and software engineering.
+I am (also) an engineering professional working at _Charles Schwab_ with a background in economic analysis and software engineering.
 I use both experiences to design and develop data-minded applications that support machine learning and artificial intelligence initiatives.

-I am passionate about data and software engineering methods! :chart_with_upwards_trend:

 My language of choice is Go, but I also commonly work in Python.